MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --merge

 	In paired-end mode, merge overlapping mates into a single and recalculate the quality scores.
-Complete "merged" reads are written with a 'M\_' name prefix, and "merged" reads which are trimmed due to quality settings are written with a 'MT\_' name prefix.
 The overlap needs to be at least ``--minalignmentlength`` nucleotides, with a maximum number of mismatches determined by ``--mm``.
 This option has no effect in single-end mode.

 .. option:: --minalignmentlength length